 8. Ka-Bar Becker BK2 Campanion

 The heavy weight of the group is the Ka-Becker BK2 Campanion, which weighs in at a full one pound.
 The 5 1/4-inch 1095 Cro-Van carbon steel blade gains added strength and durability from a chromium/vanadium carbide infusion.

-It comes with a full tang, plain edge, flat grind blade with a drop point tip, mounted in a black Grivory handle and is still under $100.
+It comes with a full tang, plain edge, flat grind blade with a drop point tip, mounted in a black Grivory handle.